siddhartha-gadgil/DeptWeb/pros-fac.md

    who was hired relatively recently to get a sense of the prevailing standards in hiring.

-2. Please take a look at [IISc Facult Hiring](http://iisc.ac.in/opportunities/#ffs-tabbed-14) to get a sense of the steps in the recruitment procedure at the Indian Institute of Science.
+2. Please take a look at [IISc Faculty Hiring](http://iisc.ac.in/opportunities/#ffs-tabbed-14) to get a sense of the steps in the recruitment procedure at the Indian Institute of Science.
 While [faculty recruitment](https://sites.google.com/site/newfacultyiisc/recruitment) is not a webpage authorized by the Indian Institute of Science, the information on it is